Frequently Asked Questions

 A voice disorder is any deterioration of the pitch, tone, clarity, strength, comfort or volume of the voice.

-Medical advice should be sought when a voice disorder has persisted for 30 days or when employment is threatened.
+Medical advice should be sought when a voice disorder has persisted for 30 days or when your employment is being impacted.

 A laryngoscope, which is a small telescope, is used via the nose to view and record the larynx as you speak or sing.
 A stroboscopic light through the laryngoscope allows viewing and analysis of the movement of the vocal folds.

-The examination may seem uncomfortable but not painful.
+The examination may be uncomfortable but not painful.
 Anaesthetic spray is used to shrink and numb the lining of the nose in order to reduce discomfort.

 Yes.
 The effect of the anaesthetic nasal spray should last approximately twenty minutes.